Ways to support us

 In the years since graduation, Sarah has worked across Canada as a print and radio reporter and producer — in Halifax, Banff and Calgary to name a few — and she has also traveled to Iraq, Hungary, Ukraine, and Portugal (among others) as a freelance journalist.

-Sarah's passion is to learn about knew cultures and perspectives around the world, and as such she's reported from 11 countries over the course of her career, including as the Gordon Sinclair Foundation fellow in 2019.
+Sarah's passion is to learn about new cultures and perspectives around the world, and as such she's reported from 11 countries over the course of her career, including as the Gordon Sinclair Foundation fellow in 2019.

 In 2018, Sarah began focusing her reporting on climate change.
 To help inform her coverage, she also began post-graduate study at the University of London, looking at climate change and global energy policy.

 Climate change is the challenge of our time; Sarah hopes to bring fair, enlightening and agenda-setting reporting on the topic to Manitobans.
-Sarah welcomes your questions about climate-change impacts and related policy on Twitter or by email.